transcom/mymove/config/tls/README.md

 ## Certs for api.demo.dp3.us

-This certifcate and chain were made with SSLMate.
+This certificate and chain were made with SSLMate.
 The key/pair and chain are held in the Engineer Vault for 1Password.